Passiflora biflora

 Passiflora biflora, the twoflowered passionflower, is a vine with paired peduncles and flowers up to 3.5 cm wide.
-It is native to the New World from Mexico to Colombia and Venezuela.
+It is native to the New World from Mexico to Colombia, Venezuela. and the West Indies.
 In Florida, P. biflora has been classified by the Exotic Pest Plant Council as a non-native species that has the "potential to disrupt native plant communities."
+Besides the paired flowers, its other unique feature is its corona which is entirely yellow.

+Uses

+Van den Bergh 1994 and Ochse & van den Brink 1980 report the flowers are eaten in Indonesia and Malaysia.